reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   double getAsDouble();
 }
 ```
-**This is the double-producing primitive specialization of Supplier.** There is no requirement that a distinct result be returned each time the supplier is invoked.
-This is a functional interface whose functional method is `getAsDouble()`.
+This represents the specialized form of the `Supplier` functional interface that produces double values.
+It does not necessarily yield a distinct result.
+The functional method associated with this interface is `getAsDouble()`.

-Let's see example of `DoubleSupplier`:
+Here's an example showcasing the use of `DoubleSupplier:
 ```java
 @Test
 void doubleSupplier() {